-Our second contribution is an extension of the internal language theorems to various classes of toposes (\Cref{constr:internal-language-topos}).
-Here we extend the method by \citeauthor{maietti:2005}~(\citeyear[Proposition 2.13]{maietti:2005}), which was used to prove soundness and completeness, to obtain biequivalences.
-The additional examples that we consider are pretoposes, arithmetic pretoposes, $\prod$-pretoposes, elementary toposes, and elementary toposes with a NNO.
+Our second contribution is an extension of the internal language theorems to various classes of toposes (\Cref{exa:internal-language-topos}).
+Here we extend the method by Maietti~\cite[Proposition 2.13]{maietti:2005}, which was used to prove soundness and completeness, to obtain biequivalences.
+The additional examples that we consider, are pretoposes, arithmetic pretoposes, $\prod$-pretoposes, elementary toposes, and elementary toposes with a NNO.
+Our third contribution is another extension, namely to universe types (\Cref{sec:universes,sec:universe-types}).
+Specifically, we look at Tarski-style universes that are closed under the type formers in an elementary topos~\cite{streicher:2005}.

 Our final contribution is that all the constructions and proofs in this paper are formalized in a proof assistant.

-\paragraph*{Formalization.} The results in this paper are formalized in the \CoqLink proof assistant (\cite{team:2024}) using the \UniMath library (\cite{voevodsky:2024}).
+\paragraph*{Formalization.} The results in this paper are formalized in the \CoqLink proof assistant~\cite{team:2024} using the \UniMath library~\cite{voevodsky:2024}.
 The code is incorporated in \UniMath, and it is available online.
 Definitions and theorems are accompanied with links to their corresponding identifier in the formalization.
-Links are colored blue.
+Links are colored \link{blue}.

 Throughout this paper we distinguish between proof relevant constructions and theorems that are proof irrelevant.
-A ``Construction'' for a ``Problem'' is proof relevant, whereas a ``Proof'' for a ``Proposition'', ``Lemma'' or ``Theorem'' is proof irrelevant.
+A ``Construction'' for a ``Problem'' is proof relevant, whereas a ``Proof'' for a ``Proposition'' or ``Theorem'' is proof irrelevant.